-- ⇒ Rosetta Stone, a special computerbased program that provides instruction to support English language acquisition. - Reading Assistant, a computerbased Reading program that supports fluency, comprehension, and vocabulary development for ELL students. - ⇒ Snap & Read & Co-Writer, an electronic tool that provides translation and other tools to support the instruction of contentarea curriculum for ELLs - ⇒ Imagine Math, is a special program to help support ELLs who are struggling in Math in grades 3 through high school Algebra 1 and Geometry / a live online bilingual teacher provides Math instruction when needed. - Tutoring: ESOL Parent and Student Literacy and Tutoring Night Programs. - Supplemental Instructional Materials to support the content areas-dictionaries, Science materials, parent involvement materials.
+- English for Education, a special computer-based program for ELLs in Grades 9-12 and elementary level non English speaking students.
+This is the newest version of the Rosetta stone program that provides instruction to support English language acquisition. - Reading Assistant, a computerbased Reading program that supports fluency, comprehension, and vocabulary development for ELL students. - Snap & Read & Co-Writer, an electronic tool that provides translation of content-area curriculum. - ⇒ Imagine Math, is a special program to help support ELLs who are struggling in Math in grades 3 through high school Algebra 1 and Geometry.
+A live online bilingual teacher provides Math instruction when needed. - ⇒ Imagine Language and Literacy, a program supporting Ells in KG through Grade 8 in language skills development.

+Supplemental Instructional Materials to support the content areas.